rapidsai/cudf/python/dask_cudf/README.md

 dd.from_pandas(cudf.DataFrame({"a": range(10)}))
 ```

-A cuDF-backed DataFrame collection can be moved to the `"pandas"` backend at any time:
+A cuDF-backed DataFrame collection can be moved to the `"pandas"` backend:

 ```python
 df = df.to_backend("pandas")